shanelnumber5/341-web-design/_docs/topic-08/02-intro-style/page-03.md

 Divs are _block-level_ elements, meaning they fill the page edge-to-edge.
 If this isn't necessarily what we want, we can easily force changes to the div itself, and how it relates to the elements inside.

-What if we want to affect just one `div` tag and leave the others the same?
+What if we want to affect just one `<div>` element and not any others?
+We can do this with **inline styling**.
+We can add inline style rules to our HTML elements by adding the `style=` attribute to the inside of an element's opening tag.
+Then, we specify the style rule as the attribute value, like this: `<div style="font-size: 14px">`

-Let's look at how this might work.
+Let's look at more examples of how this works.

 ## Changing Width
 You can easily change the width of a div from 100% using the **width property**.
 Width values can be in percentages (changing) or pixels (unchanging).
 For example: